-• Mixes large table lookup, integer relation methods and intelligent preprocessing - needs micro-parallelism
+• Mixes large table lookup, integer relation methods and intelligent preprocessing - needs micro-parallelism.
+In Python since 2007.

-- It faces the "curse of exponentiality" - Implemented as identify in Maple 9.5
+- It faces the "curse of exponentiality" - Implemented as identify since Maple 9.5

-Run 3.146437 O Simple Lookup and Browser for any number.
-Clear O Simple Lookup and Browser for any number.
+INVERSE SYMBOLIC CALCULATOR

+Please enter a number or a Maple expression:

+Run 3.146437 Clear

+٦

 O Simple Lookup and Browser for any number.

 O Smart Lookup for any number.

 Generalized Expansions for real numbers of at least 16 digits.

-O Integer Relation Algorithms for any number.
-O Integer Relation Algorithms for any number.
+1 O Integer Relation Algorithms for any number.

-Expressions that are not numeric like $ln(Pi^sqrt(2))$ are evaluated in Maple in symbolic form first, followed by a floating point evaluation followed by a lookup.
+Expressions that are not numeric like ln(Pisqrt(2)) are evaluated in Maple in symbolic form first, followed by a floating point evaluation followed by a lookup.

-Mathematics and Beauty 2006
+Mathematics and Beauty (2006)